Dreaming381/Latios-Framework-Documentation/Core/README.md

 Just be warned.
 It really truly is a gun eager to put a bullet through your foot.

-### Better Transforms

-While building Kinemation, I found a whole bunch of bugs and issues with Unity’s transform systems, specifically with how they handle the hierarchy and hierarchy updates.
-So I fixed them.

-Improved Transforms is superior in pretty much every way.
-It resolves bugs with Disabled components and prefabs.
-It has better and more deterministic change filtering.
-And it uses a lazier algorithm for fetching matrices which in the worst case still outperforms Unity’s solution by 4%.
-It is installed by default in most bootstraps.

-Extreme Transforms is designed for extreme amounts of entities.
-It uses a breadth-first chunk iteration technique for the first 16 depth levels which better leverages L2 and L3 and the hardware prefetchers.
-However, it has a sizeable main-thread penalty and struggles when the majority of entity hierarchies undergo a structural change each frame.
-If you have large worker thread times for updating the hierarchy transforms, try this out and see if it wins you back a few milliseconds.

-Both Improved and Extreme Transforms replace `ParentSystem` and run fully in Burst.
-This usually cuts the `ParentSystem` runtime in half during frames where hierarchies are instantiated.

 ## Known Issues

--   There’s a limit to how many generic components you can add at runtime before everything explodes (you’ll rarely hit it in practice).
-If you want to expand that limit, write a T4 script to generate hundreds of non-generic `IComponentData` types.
-Your compiler will hate you, but Unity might stop exploding.
-I’ll take dealing with one enemy over death any day.
-This will be fixed in the future.
 -   `IManagedComponent` and `ICollectionComponent` are not true components.
     Under the hood, I use generic components to modify the Entity archetypes.
     Expect them to not work with a lot of query and archetype sugar.
 I do try to